swordswind/swordswind/README.md

 # SwordsWind
 Hello!
-I'm a developer with a passion for Artificial Intelligence.
+I'm a developer with a passion for Artificial Intelligence, and a member of the MVCH-AI Team open-source project team.

 ## About Me
 - 🔭 I’m currently working on SwordsWind_Tech_Studio.